TovaChen/Final-BI-Project-COVID_19/README.md

 Accessing the Report:

 The report is viewable on Microsoft's Power BI where the PBIX is also available for download.
+For example herewith the Country page picture.
 ![image](https://user-images.githubusercontent.com/90701842/141803298-078a3725-37b7-419c-a382-8fec1368ba03.png)

-Inclusion of these data sources enables a number of informative calculations, such as Daily Cases, Dayly Deaths and the Number of Hospital Beds within a country.For example:
+Inclusion of these data sources enables a number of informative calculations, such as Daily Cases, Dayly Deaths and the Number of Hospital Beds within a country.
+For example:

 Daily cases =
 VAR __CountryName = 'COVID'[Country]
 VAR __State = 'COVID'[State]